Top Bar

 • Course Number: 06011104

-The AP 3-D Art and Design course is an inquiry-based approach to learning about and making art and design.
-Students create a three-dimensional portfolio (such as metal arts, ceramics, sculpture, etc.) that demonstrates investigation of individually chosen ideas and concepts.
-Portfolios include works of art, process documentation, and written information about the work presented.
-In May, students submit portfolios for evaluation that allow students to earn college credit.
+The AP 3-D Art and Design course offers an inquiry-based approach to creating and exploring art.
+Students develop a three-dimensional portfolio, focusing on a medium of their choice, such as metal arts, ceramics, or sculpture.
+The portfolio showcases their investigation of personally selected ideas and concepts, including completed artworks, process documentation, and written reflections.
+In May, students submit their portfolios for evaluation, providing an opportunity to earn college credit based on their work and creativity.

 *It is not necessary to be a member of the IB Program to take the IB art classes.